Family, Friends & Support People

 - Give the autistic person time and space to absorb news of the death.

 - Honor preferences of anyone receiving death information.
 If you aren’t aware of these preferences, ask.
-For example, if the autistic does not like physical touch, don’t hug them.
+For example, if the person does not like physical touch, don’t hug them.

 - If support will be available, reassure them that family and friends will be there for them if and when they want that support.

-- Understand that many autistics have a need for routine.
+- Understand that many autistic people have a need for routine.
 While news of a death may be disruptive and disorienting in multiple ways, maintaining order (such as with a daily schedule) could provide an important anchor amid so much uncertainty.

 Click the button below to learn more about communicating the news of a death.